tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 Again, the ancient man-made bridges the narratives and the ages.
-The seventeenth-century Cheshire dialect, crisp and lilting in *Red Shift*, becomes rhythmical and beguiling in *Thursbith*.
+The seventeenth-century Cheshire dialect, crisp and lilting in *Red Shift*, becomes rhythmical and beguiling in *Thursbitch*.
 While the former's characters battled *in extremis*, the latter's chthonic archetypes mutter and lilt, "think on".

 *Treacle Walker* was up for last year's Booker.
 To me, it was the faintest echo of the